semanticdatalayer/SML/sml-reference/dimensions.md

 - **Many-to-many:** Also called multi-valued.
 This is when a fact dataset row refers to more than one row in a dimension dataset.
-In AtScale, this is modeled by defining a dimensional bridge or junction table to resolve the many-to-many relationship.
+In SML, this is modeled by defining a dimensional bridge or junction table to resolve the many-to-many relationship.

 Sample `dimension` file: